 TO Rotary Chili Cook Off 2025 - Sunday, May 4th.
-We’re making our birria inspired chili and hope you come to taste it.
+We’re making our famous birria inspired chili and hope you come by to taste it (and vote for us).
 TO Rotary is a great supporter of local nonprofits like Adelante.
 Sunday May 4th includes the Chili Cook Off, a Car Show and a Craft Brew Festival.

 Thousand Oaks Chili Cook Off